Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Disk Operating System Commands (both Internal and External) are directly used under the Command Prompt for managing Files, Folders on Disks, and for retrieving information on them.
+Disk Operating System Commands (both Internal and External) are directly used under the Command Prompt for managing Files and folders on Disks, and for retrieving information on them.

 DIR Command.